laurakcleve/terrain-blog/content/blog/small-barrel/index.md

 ![core-inserted](core-inserted.jpg)

-After that it was much easier to get everything glued together.
+After that it was much easier to get everything glued, as I could just squish the pieces of this poor scrap as much as I needed to.

 ![all-glued](all-glued.jpg)